Science.tv

-Science.tv is a virtual community for people interested in science.
-It enables users to upload videos and categorize them according to subject matter and intended audience.
+Science.tv was a virtual community for people interested in science.
+It enabled users to upload videos and categorize them according to subject matter and intended audience.

 History

-science.tv was founded by Matt Thurling, a digital media pioneer and film-maker based in Bristol, England.
+Science.tv was founded by Matt Thurling, a digital media pioneer and film-maker based in Bristol, England.
 Research and development work began in 2005 and the site was launched in December 2007.
-Thurling writes the science.tv blog, where he sets out the vision for the site and invites feedback and suggestions for improvements.
+Thurling wrote the science.tv blog, where he set out the vision for the site and invited feedback and suggestions for improvements.

 Domain name

 The .tv ("dot-tv") extension is a Top-level domain name, originally associated with the Polynesian island nation of Tuvalu.
-The entire domain was purchased from the islands' residents in 2000 and the suffix is now increasingly being used for sites featuring, or relating to, video content.
+The entire domain was purchased from the islands' residents in 2000, and the suffix is now increasingly being used for sites featuring, or relating to, video content.

 Technology

 A look at the source code of science.tv reveals a front-end built with Cascading Style Sheets and JavaScript.
 Video is delivered using the Adobe Flash codec.
 The back-end relies on a PHP interface to a mySQL content management system.